 What is affiliate marketing?
 It’s the very first way I start to monetize my blogs.
-You can earn passive income on your blog through affiliate marketing and this affiliate marketing training will show you how to get started making money online.
+You can earn passive income on your blog through affiliate marketing and this brief affiliate marketing training will show you how to get started making money online.

 In this post you will find